Boriel777/Boriel777/README.md

 - 👋 Hi, I’m @Boriel777
-  I'm a Graphic Designer and Brand Specialist
+  I'm a Web- & Graphic Designer and Brand Specialist
-- 👀 I’m interested in Responsive Websites
+- 👀 I’m interested in Story driven Branding solutions that connect on a human level
-- 🌱 I’m currently learning HTML / CSS
+- 🌱 I’m currently learning JavaScript
 - 📫 How to reach me: office@boriel-designs.com

 <!---